 In a nutshell, try to stick to standard cars or ones with mildly uprated engines to a sensible spec from a reputable firm known in the Subaru scene.

-Hard-driven cars can exhibit a notchy shift, although the later ’54’ units used from 1999 are more robust, featuring a larger casing.
-The nut can come off the back of the gearbox, making it jump out of fifth gear but Nik advises it can be fixed without removing the box, so needn’t be the end of the world.
+Hard-driven cars can exhibit a notchy shift, although the later ‘54’ units used from 1999 are more robust, featuring a larger casing.
+The nut can come off the back of the gearbox, making it jump out of fifth gear but this can be fixed without removing the box, so needn’t be the end of the world.

-Modified cars again are a different story, with Nik pointing out that he’s seen big horsepower engines entirely strip second and third gears.
+Modified cars again are a different story, with big horsepower engines entirely stripping second and third gears.

 It’s a straightforward set-up with discs at each corner but the early cars use a single-piston caliper which can suffer with the sliding mechanism seizing.
 Later cars use a four-piston caliper but again they can seize when one piston – usually the lower one – seizes.
 Replacement calipers are easily sourced though and are around £110 exchange.